Pulumi & Google Cloud: Destroy stack

 $ pulumi destroy

 pulumi stack rm.
-Note that this removes the stack entirely from the Pulumi Service, along with all of its update history.
+Doing so removes the stack entirely from the Pulumi Cloud, along with all of its update history.

 Congratulations!
 You’ve successfully provisioned some cloud resources using Pulumi.
 By completing this guide you have successfully:

 - Added an

 - Served the file as a static website.

 On the next page, we have a collection of examples and tutorials that you can deploy as they are or use them as a foundation for your own applications and infrastructure projects.